 Purchase stand-alone rent guarantee insurance with legal expenses, follow the link below.

 You are also able to purchase a standalone cover for landlord legal expenses insurance, the cover is available for £35 if purchased in conjunction with an Alan Boswell Group landlord insurance policy.

 Alternatively, landlord legal expenses insurance can be purchased for £55 on a standalone basis.

-Landlord insurance usually covers Loss of Rent following a claim under the main policy.
+Under normal circumstance landlord insurance usually covers Loss of Rent following a claim under the main policy.
 However, if your tenants simply stop paying their rent then your landlord’s insurance will not cover this and you would need a separate legal expenses and rent guarantee insurance which would provide cover to evict the tenant and pay your rent during the process.

 Two forms of ID are required and one must be photographic.

 Yes, the insurance is based on the property.
 As long as the new tenant has passed referencing and there is a tenancy agreement in place then the insurance will be valid.